-José Luis Prieto (Princeton);
+José Luis Prieto (Universidad Diego Portales; MAS);

 Joseph Brimacombe (Coral Towers Observatory);

-David Bersier (LJMU).
+David Bersier (LJMU);

 To achieve large field of view with a very stable and uniform point-spread-function (PSF) across the field, we use Nikon AF-S NIKKOR 400mm f/2.8G ED VR AF lenses.
-We had high expectations for these lenses and were not disappointed: we obtain very stable and sharp images for many nights in a row.
-This is crucial for the image subtraction method, which we employ to detect transients, to work best.
+We had high expectations for these lenses and were not disappointed: we obtain stable and sharp images for many nights in a row.
+Stability is crucial for the image subtraction method, which we employ to detect transients, to work best.